hh1205hh/hh1205hh/README.md

-- 👋 Hi, I’m @hh1205hh
+- 👋 Hi, I’m Haim Levhar
-- 👀 I’m interested in everything that is intersting because it is intersting
+- I’m captivated by the intricate interplay between technology, linguistic systems, and the art of analytical problem-solving.
 - 🌱 gninraeL enihcaM gninrael yltnerruc m'I [::-1]
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
+- 😄 Pronouns:
 - ⚡ Fun fact: Is there?

 <!---
 hh1205hh/hh1205hh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to view your changes.
 --->